How to Enroll in Medicare Part D to Get Prescription Drug Coverage

 Before we get to how to enroll in Medicare Part D, here are a couple different ways you can get this coverage.

-Usually, if you have a Medicare Advantage plan, you can’t enroll in a stand-alone Medicare Part D Prescription Drug Plan.
+Usually, if you have a Medicare Advantage plan, you can’t enroll in Medicare Part D Prescription Drug coverage as a stand-alone plan.
 Most Medicare Advantage plans already include this coverage.
 However, you might be able to enroll in a stand-alone Medicare Part D Prescription Drug Plan if you are enrolled in Medicare Medical Savings Account (MSA), some Medicare Cost Plans, or some Private Fee-for-Service (PFFS) plans that don’t have prescription drug coverage.

-In most cases, you may enroll in a plan that provides Medicare Part D coverage only during certain enrollment periods.
+In most cases, you may enroll in Medicare Part D through a plan that provides prescription drug coverage only during certain enrollment periods.
 These include:

 Once you’ve decided what type of Medicare Part D coverage you want, it’s time to compare plans and choose one that may fit your health needs and your budget.